AyaIrshaid/Delegate_Example/README.md

 # Example on delegates

-Update main view when mode selected from side settings menu.
+Update main view when mode selected from settings menu.

 Notes: